shashwatkathuria/Disaster-Safety-Web-App/README.md

             --Wear air jackets so that no one drowns.

---HURRICANE--
+## HURRICANE

-  ->Our application will take help of the government agencies and common people near the calamity area
-    to notify them in case of incoming hurricane situations.
+  - Our application will take help of the government agencies and common people near the calamity area to notify them in case of incoming hurricane situations.
-  ->The application then gives all the precautions to be taken by the user during the time of the
+  - The application then gives all the precautions to be taken by the user during the time of the calamity like:-
-    calamity like:-

             --Vacate to a building alongwith anyone who is surrounding you.

             --Call government emergency numbers like ambulance, fire brigade,etc.